CasperOng/FrameExtractionTool/README.md

 <img width="117.9" height="255.6" alt="Simulator Screenshot - iPhone 14 Pro - 2025-08-14 at 22 45 22" src="https://github.com/user-attachments/assets/5fd9de52-d3aa-41bd-a1a5-d2df571de886" />
 <img width="117.9" height="255.6" alt="Simulator Screenshot - iPhone 14 Pro - 2025-08-14 at 22 45 26" src="https://github.com/user-attachments/assets/2c61380a-3496-4f59-8eb8-82cc6bd2f2f7" />

+## Words from the Developer
+This is a very barebone app as a side project of mine.
+The main goal of this app is to let me know how AI makes app, play around with the SwiftUI, and play with the Icon Composer.
+This app is very heavily developed using AI.
+Bugs are expected.
+Feel free to open a pull request and help me fix :D

 ## Requirements